-Honorific -Locational demonstratives in Sasak language has driki(here)to indicate proximal location near to the speaker and drike(there) to indicate its counterpart.
+Honorific-Locational demonstratives in the Sasak language have driki(here)to indicate proximal location near to the speaker and drike(there) to indicate its counterpart.
 In example 14, the speaker uses driki(here) because the speaker and hearer are in the same place, so they are close to the location.
 In example 15, the use of drike(there) in this sentence indicates that the speaker and hearer are away from the location.
-This context may also happen in the telephone communication in which the hearer may be in a distance from the speaker.
+This context may also happen in telephone communication in which the hearer may be at a distance from the speaker.

-- 22) Drikitaoktengajilaun Here.Hon place 1pl study tonight "we study here tonight" - 23) Lemaktiangjok bale-n side, driketaokteraos Tomorrow 1sg.Hon to house.linkyou.honthere.Hon place 1pl speak "I will go to your house tomorrow, we talk about it there"
+- 12) Drikitaoktengajilaun Here.Hon place 1pl study tonight "We study here tonight." - 13) Lemaktiangjok bale-n side, driketaokteraos Tomorrow 1sg.Hon to house.linkyou.honthere.Hon place 1pl speak "I will go to your house tomorrow, we talk about it there."